hdziurdzik/CourseProject/README.md

 Authors: Erin Dowdy (eedowdy2) and Hania Dziurdzik (haniakd2)

 ### Overview
 The program works by ranking the documents by relevance to a query using the BM25 Okapi algorithm.
-It then extracts the restaurant names from each document by finding the noun phrases that contain a proper noun and classifying those phrases using a Hugging Face Zero-Shot Classification model.
+It then extracts restaurant names from each document by finding the noun phrases in the document that contain a proper noun, and then classifying those phrases using a HuggingFace Zero-Shot Classification model.
 Finally, it takes the most common restaurants from the top N most relevant documents and displays them on a map.

 ### Implementation and Usage
 The program is implemented in a Python Notebook.
 To use the program, open the `.ipynb` file in Google Colab and run the cells.
 The data is located in a separate `.json` file, which needs to be uploaded to Google Drive so the notebook can access it.